-Poetry is a not a story dependent on linear notions of spacetime or cause and effect, and unlike the origin stories of many cultures, religions, comic-book characters, conceptions of self, and some iterations of physics, anything can happen in poetry.
+Poetry is a not a story dependent on linear notions of spacetime or cause and effect.
+Unlike cultural origin stories, religions, comic-book characters, conceptions of self, and some iterations of physics, anything can happen in poetry.
 And it does.
-Like other forms of robust inquiry, and unlike reductive reasoning, poetry has the ability to elicit nuanced questions at internal, contextual, and interpretive levels, questions that can complexly respond to and explore diverse scales of physical reality.
-In the poetry and poetics of Andrew Joron, for example, someone whose work has been profoundly inspiring to me, there is deep rigor in the exploration of scientific concepts and science fiction in relation to language and sound.
+Like other forms of robust inquiry, and unlike reductive reasoning, poetry has the ability to elicit nuanced questions at internal, contextual, and interpretive levels, questions that can complexly respond to and explore physical reality at diverse scales.
+In the poetry and poetics of Andrew Joron, for example, someone whose work has been deeply inspiring to me, there is rigor in the exploration of scientific concepts and science fiction in relation to language and sound.
 Joron and I have exchanged a series of short essays about poetry and science that I will discuss in future commentaries, but here I will offer this example of his artistry.
 This is “The Invention of Zero” (Trance Archive: New and Selected Poems, City Lights, 2010, originally published in Science Fiction, Pantone, 1992), where he considers the human invention of the concept of zero:

 The mind, a freezing reptile